The Firm With A Fresh Perspective

 • Arrest: If your BAC is over the legal limit (0.08% or higher) or you fail sobriety tests, you will be arrested and taken into custody.

-After your arrest, there are several important steps that follow:
+After your arrest, several important steps will follow:

 • Booking Process: You will be processed at the police station, where your personal information will be recorded, and you may be fingerprinted.